ncbi/ACTIVTRACEvariants/README.md

 # NIH ACTIV TRACE Sequence Analysis Subgroup

 This repository collects code used as part of analyses conducted by the working group.
+A preprint of the group's work can be found on [BioArxiv](https://www.biorxiv.org/content/10.1101/2022.11.03.515010v1).

 The NCBI Variant Calling Pipeline can be found [here](https://github.com/ncbi/sars2variantcalling).